-After many decades of eating meals planned around a main course of meat, I switched to plant-based living in July, 2019.
-My main reason for starting this journey was that my son, a chiropractor in Texas who was fairly new to the plant-based way of life himself, hinted gently that I might feel better if I stopped ingesting meat, eggs, cheese, and milk.
-I thought I was doing pretty well for a grandmother of seven, but I had resigned myself to living with an annoying cough, aches and pains in back and legs, decreasing energy and daily blood pressure medicine for the rest of my life.
+After many decades of eating meals planned around a main course of meat, I gave it up in July, 2019, when my son, who had recently switched to plant-based eating, told me how his health had improved and hinted that I might feel better if I stopped eating meat.
+I thought I was doing pretty well for a grandmother of seven, but I had resigned myself to living with an annoying cough, aches and pains in my back and legs, decreasing energy and daily blood pressure medicine for the rest of my life.

 I decided to give it a shot.
 I immediately felt positive effects and found it surprisingly easy, even fun, to change my habits and explore new ways of enjoying food.
 Plant-based living describes lifetime habits rather than a temporary diet; it refers to things that I do rather than something that I am.
 It helps me focus and gives me the freedom to get back on track if I get off.
 I’m feeling so good, I don’t mind what you call me.
 I just want to share my experiences and hope you’ll do the same.

 I have lived in Cancún, Mexico, since June, 2017.
 I’ve been a wife, mother, grandmother, teacher, translator, and university administrator in Texas, Massachusetts, and Mexico.